Wave-encoding and Shuffling Enables Rapid Time Resolved Structural Imaging: Theory

 \subsection{Wave-Encoding Parameter Optimization}

-~\\ Simulation studies have shown that g-factor performance is largely determined by the maximum gradient amplitude ($G_{\max}$) of the sinusoidal wave gradient and is independent of the number of sinusoidal cycles \cite{polak2019highly}.
-To achieve maximum possible $G_{\max}$, lower wave cycle numbers are required due to gradient hardware slew rate limitations.
-However, when utilizing such encoding, conventional Wave-CAIPI acquisitions (where data are acquired across a long echo train) suffer from undesirable image ringing artifacts due to the interaction between signal modulation along the echo train from $T_1/T_2$ signal relaxation and the voxel spreading effect from wave-encoding \cite{polak2019highly}.
-This ``Signal-Mixing'' artifact becomes significant when wave-encoding with a high $G_{\max}$ and a low number of cycles is used, which limits the amount of encoding performance that can be practically achieved.
+~\\ As discussed in the \nameref{sec:intro} section, better g-factor performance is achieved using sinusoidal wave-gradients with a higher $G_{\max}$ which require lower wave cycle numbers due to gradient hardware slew rate limitations.
+When utilizing such encoding, conventional Wave-CAIPI acquisitions suffer from ringing artifacts, denoted ``Signal-Mixing'', due to the interaction between the $T_1/T_2$ signal relaxation over the echo-train and the voxel spreading effect from wave-encoding \cite{polak2019highly}.
 Wave-Shuffling mitigates this artifact as the data are time-resolved across the echo-train.
-Consequently, more efficient wave-encoding can be achieved by optimizing the wave gradient maximum amplitude and the number of sinusoidal cycles.

-\tab In the regime of high $G_{\max}$ wave-encoding, which is enabled by Wave-Shuffling, it is necessary to zero-pad the phase-encode $(k_y)$ and partition encode $(k_z)$ directions in k-space to ensure that the multiplication with the Wave-PSF $(W)$ in Wave-Shuffling model (Equation \eqref{eq:wshflrecon}), which is in $(k_x, y, z)$ space, correctly performs linear convolution in $(x, k_y, k_z)$ space.
-This zero-padding takes into account the k-space wrap around effect in $k_y$ and $k_z$ of large $G_{\max}$ wave-encoding in combination with the k-space interpolation performed by parallel-imaging.

-\tab While it is desirable to utilize the highest possible $G_{\max}$ for more performant encoding, the large transversal of k-space due to high $G_{\max}$ wave-encoding results in the underlying data being acquired with variable resolution in $(y, z)$, causing undesirable ``super-resolution'' artifacts similar to that of a Standard Cartesian Partial Fourier acquisition along the $(y, z)$ directions.
-In contrast, when using low $G_{\max}$ wave-encoding acquisitions, the artifacts along the $(y, z)$ directions due to k-space transversal are negligible and the ``intra-voxel de-phasing'' effects of wave-encoding are effectively modelled by a ``ringing PSF'' along the $x-$direction that is largely independent of $(y, z)$ \cite{bilgic2015wave}.
-When using large $G_{\max}$, the effects along the $(y, z)$ directions are no longer negligible.

-\tab In order to utilize high $G_{\max}$ wave-encoding in Wave-Shuffling without being affected by the variable resolution artifacts, the Wave-Shuffling reconstructions (Equation \eqref{eq:wshflrecon}) are performed using a Wavelet sparsity prior ($\Psi$ in Equation \eqref{eq:wshflrecon}) instead of Locally Low-Rank (LLR) used in Shuffling \cite{tamir2017t2}.
-The Wavelet prior is observed to more effectively suppress the super-resolution artifacts compared to LLR.

-\tab With these considerations in mind, the peak-to-side-lobe ratio of the PSF of Wave-Shuffling (Equation \eqref{eq:wshfltpsf}) as a function of wave-encoding parameters is used as a metric for parameter optimization.
+Consequently, more efficient wave-encoding can be achieved by optimizing the wave-gradient maximum amplitude and the number of sinusoidal cycles.
+The peak-to-side-lobe ratio of the PSF of Wave-Shuffling (Equation \eqref{eq:wshfltpsf}) as a function of wave-encoding parameters is used as a metric for parameter optimization.